 AHSABC Aboriginal HeadStart Association of BC (2017-2019)

-Mandate / Vision: AHSABC is a leader in Aboriginal Early Childhood Education.
+Mandate/Vision: AHSABC is a leader in Aboriginal Early Childhood Education.
 We provide support to AHS sites to promote excellence in programming.
 We work with partners to develop and deliver Aboriginal Early Childhood Education resources and training.

-Wahbung 2.0: Our Tomorrows Imagined Vision for the Next 50 Years
+Wahbung 2.0: Our Tomorrows Imagined, Visions for the Next 50 Years 2019

-Artist in Residence, Live Graphic Recording and Studio Graphic Charts
+Role: Artist in Residence, Live Graphic Recording and Studio Graphic Charts

 Purpose: What could First Nations in Manitoba do to create Mino-Pimatisiwin (the good life in Cree)?